Terms

 1.4 How we detect violations

-- Keyword pre-filter (Layer 1, pure-Python).
+- Keyword pre-filter (pure-Python, runs first).
 Hard-rejects

 inputs containing tokens listed in §1.2 above.
 Never names the matched token in the user-facing message (so the policy can't be probed for bypass).